 Beach Tennis is easy and fun to play!
-The basic rules are summarised below along with an introduction video, or the full Rulebook is also available via the links on this page.
+The basic rules are summarised below, along with an introduction video, and the full rule book is also available via the links on this page.

 Similar in size to a beach volleyball court, 16m long x 8m wide.

 The net is 1.7m in height.

 Paddle bats (no strings) and Stage 2 (low compression "orange") balls are used.